 The athletic training program will prepare you for a rewarding health care career.
 Our two-year program is specifically designed to meet national and state licensure requirements.
 When you complete the program, you will be eligible to sit for the Board of Certification examination.

-Our program will teach you about the five domains of athletic training: injury/illness prevention and wellness protection; clinical evaluation and diagnosis; immediate and emergency care; treatment and rehabilitation; and organizational and professional health and well-being.
+Our program will teach you about the five domains of athletic training: risk reduction, wellness, and health literacy; assessment, evaluation, and diagnosis; critical incident management; therapeutic intervention; healthcare administration and professional responsibility.

 You will also engage in clinical education opportunities at the Andrews Institute clinics, doctor's offices and outreach settings including nearly every high school in Escambia and Santa Rosa counties.
-Additionally, students are assigned to most UWF's sports programs as well as at Pensacola State College, Select Physical Therapy, University of South Alabama, University of Tennessee, NASA and Disney.
+Additionally, students are assigned to most UWF's sports programs as well as at Pensacola State College, Select Physical Therapy, University of South Alabama, Coastal Carolina University, Cardinal Gibbons High School, and Texas A&M University.

 You will also take an immersion clinical education course.
 This clinical rotation is a full-time assignment with a preceptor that gives you an understanding of the role of the Certified Athletic Trainer and the demands of a typical workday.